Fascial Manipulation®Stecco Method - Podiatry.

 What is included?

-(v) Lunch and refreshments are further provided.
+(iii) Lunch and refreshments are further provided.

 Level 2 attendees will gain a great deal from the same book (page 115 onwards), setting yourselves up nicely for the course.

-(vi) Level 1 and 2 content:
+(vi) Level 1, 2, and 4 content:

-- LEVEL 1: Basic Principles of Fascial manipulation; Physiology of the fascial system; A biomechanical model of myofascial sequences and units employed in assessment and treatment of fascia; Assessment and treatment of fascia in its sagittal, frontal and transverse planes; Comparative identification and assessment of centres of coordination in fascia and their treatment strategies.
+- LEVEL 1, Muscular Fascia: Basic Principles of Fascial manipulation; Physiology of the fascial system; A biomechanical model of myofascial sequences and units employed in assessment and treatment of fascia; Assessment and treatment of fascia in its sagittal, frontal and transverse planes; Comparative identification and assessment of centres of coordination in fascia and their treatment strategies.
 Successful, post level 1 course attendees, will be able to access, via one year subscription, videos of movement tests treatment points from the Stecco Learning Platform.

-- On both levels, the practical sessions attire for the lower limb is usually sports shorts or sportswear leggings.
+- On all levels, the practical sessions attire for the lower limb is usually sports shorts or sportswear leggings.
 Please note, jogging bottoms, denim or thick material shorts are not advised.
 Equally, trousers or skirts are not suitable for the practical sessions.

 Already taken this course?
 Check out the resources we have available for you.

-- Dates and Costs for 2025
+Dates and Costs for 2027

-Cost: £1600 pp per course.
+Cost: £1600

 To book please contact Ian on